CipherSecurityLab/CipherMQ/docs/Project_Architecture.md

 #### 3.2.1.
 Key Components
 - **encrypt_message_hybrid**:
-  - Generates a 16-byte session key, encrypts it with RSA (`PKCS1_OAEP`, 2048-bit key), and encrypts the message with AES-GCM.
+  - Generates a 16-byte session key, encrypts it with RSA (`PKCS1_OAEP`, 2048-bit key from `receiver_public.pem`), and encrypts the message with AES-GCM.
   - Outputs JSON with `message_id` (UUID), `enc_session_key`, `nonce`, `tag`, and `ciphertext` (all base64-encoded).
 - **send_message_batch**:
   - Sends a batch of messages, retries up to 3 times (5-second timeout) until `ACK <message_id>` is received for each message.